SpenceKonde/DxCore/megaavr/extras/Ref_Serial.md

 USART is "Universal Synchronous/Asynchronous Receiver Transmitter"

-A UART can only communicate in asynchronous mode (with TX and RX) a USART adds a third pin, XCK, that can be configured as a clock.
+A UART can only communicate in asynchronous mode (with TX and RX), while a USART optionally adds a third pin, XCK, that can be configured as a clock.
+The serial ports on AVR devices have always been USARTs (a very small number of ancient classic AVRs have UARTs instead)

 The synchronous mode isn't as flexible as you might think, largely because of the whole start/stop bit thing.
-Another reason is is less frequently used is the availability of adapter hardware for desktop compters, or rather the lack thereof.
-It is, if anything, even harder to find support for than a SPI.
+Another reason it is less frequently used is the availability of adapter hardware for desktop compters, or rather the lack thereof.
+It is, if anything, even harder to find support for than SPI.

 Note that, unlike the `MSPI` mode, Synchronous Mode does support operation as either slave or master; the MSPI mode, which drops the start and stop bits, and works largely like a proper SPI interface is master only.